recule556688/Global_Sort/README.md

 ---

-### 🗂️ GlobalSort is a Python-based utility tool designed to organize files in your computer's directories...
+## 🗂️ GlobalSort is a Python-based utility tool designed to organize files in your computer's directories

 ## 📚 Table of Contents